rahulrr-coder/Ecommerce-Follow-Along/README.md

 we create an frontend page UI for cart and write an endpoint to increase and decrease the quantity of product inside cart

 ## Milestone 20
-We implemented the frontend functionality to display the user's cart.
-This feature allows users to view their cart and add products to it.
+we will profile page frontend and write an endpoint to receive user data and display.